ingatellent/xovi-qmd-extensions/README.md

 ## changeGreenColor.qmd
 Change the default green color to a much darker color.
 Works in exports both on device and through reMarkable's apps.

-You can change you own colors (or the green one), by editing (or even dublicating and editing) this part of the code
+You can change your own colors (or the green one), by editing (or even dublicating and editing) this part of the code

 ```
 INSERT TEMPLATE changeColorDefinitionsTemplate {